Dainius14/twinder/README.md

 ### Features:
 * Main Tinder functionalities without the bells and whistles
 * Multi-user support
-* Set your location
-* Filtering of matches
+* Location spoofing
+* Match filtering
-* Every match and recommendation is saved on your computer (%appdata% folder)
+* All match and recommendation data is stored in your %appdata% folder
+* Beautiful chat with Emoji support

 ### Many more things are yet to come as this is an early release